Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Our recommendation: Topeak Mini Morph Pump with Gauge

 Fenders or mudguards

 Many cyclists ignore fenders, also known as mudguards, yet they are so handy when you ride in harsh conditions.
 They keep water, dirt and mud away from both you and your bicycle.

-There are different types of fenders, and the type you choose will depend on the size of your bicycle and your preference.
+There are fenders for touring bikes, road bikes, mountain bikes, and yes, commuter bikes.
+The type you choose will depend on the style and size of your bicycle.
 Some are quite easy to install and others are slightly more complicated.
 Your local bike shop can usually do it quite quickly for a very reasonable price.

 Our recommendation: Planet Bike full bike fenders

 At times you may park your bicycle, then it starts raining.
 To protect your bike in this situation, a bike cover is great to have.
 A waterproof bike cover will keep your bicycle in the best possible condition.

 Most of bike covers are durable and easy to clean.
 If you choose one with a lock hole, you can lock up bike and cover at the same time.

 A cycling mirror functions the same way as the side mirror of a car.
 It lets you get a crystal clear view of oncoming traffic, so you don’t make any poor decisions as a result of not being aware of your surroundings.